Gemma is a specialist in public children law.

 She has experience of proceedings involving:

-- Non-accident injuries (bruising, fractures, head injury, suffocation, stabbing)
+- Non-accidental injuries (including head injury, suffocation, stabbing, burns)

 - Child death